(Anaphylactic Reaction; Severe Allergic Reaction)

 - Insect stings or bites from bees, wasps, hornets, yellow jackets, and fire ants

-- Medicines (eg, antibiotics, seizure medications, muscle relaxants)
+- Medicines (such as antibiotics, seizure medications, muscle relaxants)

-- Latex products (eg, gloves, medical tubing, condoms)
+- Latex products (such as gloves, medical tubing, condoms)

 - Blood transfusion